UniqueNetwork/evm-coder/README.md

 ## Overview
 Library for seamless call translation between Rust and Solidity code.

-By encoding solidity definitions in Rust, this library also provides generation of solidity interfaces for ethereum developers.
+By encoding Solidity definitions in Rust, this library also provides generation of Solidity interfaces for Ethereum developers.

 ## Usage
 To represent a contract in Substrate, use the `solidity_interface` attribute on the implementation of your structure representing your contact.
 This attribute has several parameters that implement inheritance, interface validation at compile time, and more.

 There is also support for function overloading using the atribute `#[solidity(rename="funcName")]`.

 ## Installation